arduino/docs-content/content/hardware/10.mega/boards/giga-r1-wifi/tutorials/giga-edge-impulse/content.md

 ---
-title: 'Running an Edge Impulse Model With the GIGA R1 WiFi'
+title: 'Running an Edge Impulse® Model With the GIGA R1 WiFi'
 description: "This tutorial will show you how to create a machine learning model and run it on the GIGA R1 WiFi"
 difficulty: intermediate
 tags: